akohta/multi_fbeam/README.md

 This is the electromagnetic field analysis program for focused beams.
 This program can analyze plane wave, focused plane wave, focused radial-azimuthal polarization beam.
 In additon, spiral phase modulated beam ( like a Laguerre Gaussian beam ) and Bessel beam can be analyzed.
 This program also supports superposition of these beams.
 The analysis method used here based on Fourier optics.

 ![analysis model](analysis_model.png "analysis model")

 ## Usage of example code

-1. type 'make' command to compile
+1. type 'make' command to compile. libpng is required.
    The executable example1.out, example2.out and example3.out are created.
    The example1.out is the executable of source code example1.c, it shows a simplest example using "multi_fbeam".
    The example2.out is the executable of source code example2.c, it shows a example of electromagnetic field intensity analysis.